Porcupine: Terminology and etymology

 A baby porcupine is known as a porcupette.
 When born, a porcupette's quills are soft hair; they harden within a few days, forming the sharp quills of adults.

 Taxonomy and evolution

 Classification

 A porcupine is any of 29 species of rodents belonging to the families Erethizontidae (genera: Coendou, Erethizon, and Chaetomys) or Hystricidae (genera: Atherurus, Hystrix, and Trichys).
 The two families of porcupines are quite different, and although both belong to the Hystricognathi branch of the vast order Rodentia, they are not closely related.
-Early studies on the physical characteristics of New World porcupines initially described them as being the most basal (earliest to diverge) group among the hystricognaths, and fossil records point to a common ancestor of Erethizontidae and all other hystricognaths occurring in the early Oligocene.

 Porcupines are distributed into two evolutionarily independent groups within the infraorder Hystricognathi, part of the suborder Hystricomorpha of the Rodentia: